aksommerville/sevensauces/README.md

 - - 25: Wedding cake

 And then of course there's the Secret Sauces.
 These should be in their own food group, with density always a multiple of 3, and apply equally to all 3 groups.
+Also Poison is technically a food group.
+It overrides everything except gross quantity: If any Poison was present, anybody that eats it dies.
+TODO: Would there ever be a reason to actually use Poison?
+Nothing springs to mind.
+Maybe perishable things like Fish turn into Poison if they linger in inventory too long?

 Customers:
 - Man: Satisfied if both veg and meat are present.
 Ecstatic if veg, meat, and candy are within a certain threshold of each other.
-- Elf: Satisfied if veg>meat.
+- Rabbit: Satisfied if veg>=meat.
 Ecstatic if all veg are different.
-- Leprechaun: Satisfied if candy present.
+- Octopus: Satisfied if candy present.
 Ecstatic if candy>veg and candy>meat.
 - Werewolf: Satisfied if anything present.
 Ecstatic if portions exceed population.

-XXX Elf and Leprechaun look too much like Man, and way too much like each other.
-Use Rabbit and Octopus instead.
-Octopus eats candy, right?
+There's another race called Princess.
+I'm planning for there to be just one Princess, a side quest where you have to rescue her.
+Because she's the reward for the side quest, she's super easy to please: Always satisfied as long as she's fed and not poisoned.

 A consequence of this approach is that all customers of a given class will react the same way every time.
 Is that desirable?